chesterc314/Summarts/README.md

 ## News Feed (for user)

-`https://localhost:5001` - view the new articles
+`https://localhost:5001` - view the news articles

 ## News Article Management (for admin)